khandyana-madhuri/AndroidDevelopment/README.md

 2. Bounded Service :
 - A service is termed as bounded when an application component binds itself with a service by calling bindService()
 - To stop the execution of this service, all the components must unbind themselves from the service using unbindService()

+The implemented services example is an unbounded service.

+onStartCommand() : This method is called when the service is started using startService().
+It receives an Intent, flags, and a unique identifier for the start request.

+Inside onStartCommand:

+MediaPlayer.create(): Initializes the MediaPlayer with an audio resource from the raw directory (in this case, music.mp3). player.start(): Starts playing the audio.

+return START_STICKY

+This return value indicates that if the system kills the service, it should be recreated with a null intent.
+It allows the service to continue running until explicitly stopped.

+onDestroy Method

+This method is called when the service is destroyed (e.g., when stopService() is called). player.stop(): Stops playback of the audio. player.release(): Releases resources associated with the MediaPlayer, preventing memory leaks.

+onBind Method

+This method is called if another component binds to the service (using bindService()).
+Returning null indicates that this is not a bound service; it does not provide any binding functionality.